A proximal method for composite minimization: Examples

 \subsection{Nonconvex Problems}

 Each of the examples above involves a convex outer function $h$.
 In principle, however, the techniques we develop here also apply to a variety of nonconvex functions.
-The next example includes some simple illustrations.
+This section discusses some applications in which $h$ is nonconvex.

 \begin{Exa}[problems involving quadratics] Given a general quadratic function $f: \R^p \to \R$ (possibly nonconvex) and a smooth function $c_1 : \R^n \to \R^p$, consider the problem $\min_x\, f\big(c_1(x)\big)$.
 This problem trivially fits into the framework \eqnok{hc}, and the function $f$, being $\cC^2$, is everywhere prox-regular.
 The subproblems \eqnok{gen-prox}, for sufficiently large values of the parameter $\mu$, simply amount to solving a linear system.